WebAssembly/component-model/design/mvp/CanonicalABI.md

 There are a number of things to note about this definition:

 Uncaught Core WebAssembly [exceptions] result in a trap at component boundaries.
-Thus, if a component wishes to signal signal an error, it must use some sort of explicit interface type such as `expected` (whose `error` case particular language bindings may choose to map to and from exceptions).
+Thus, if a component wishes to signal an error, it must use some sort of explicit interface type such as `expected` (whose `error` case particular language bindings may choose to map to and from exceptions).